 The outrage over possible profiteering and outright greed in the current health has led to a frenzy on Facebook groups, with accusations, often racially-based, of 'gangs' and 'convoys' travelling to towns as far apart as Gisborne, Traralgon, Shepparton, Ararat, Woodend and even Numurkah.

-In a Shepparton news report, local Barbara Bikoff, 69, said two ladies "who I didn't recognise" allegedly approached her in Safeway, asking where the detergent was kept.
+In a Shepparton news report, local Barbara Bickoff, 69, said two ladies "who I didn't recognise" allegedly approached her in Safeway, asking where the detergent was kept.

 "I asked them where they were from because I hadn't seen them before, and I know most people around here."

 Have you signed up to The Courier's variety of news emails?
 You can register below and make sure you are up to date with everything that's happening in Ballarat.